DCurrent/openbor/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 ### Version
 Please provide the SPECIFIC version the issue first appeared.
-This is very important, it is nearly impossible for us to pour through t he entire codebase to find issues without having a starting point.
-Note again, any fixes will be applied to the latest engine build.
+This is very important, it is nearly impossible for us to pour through the entire codebase to find singular issues without a starting point.

 - Platform
 - Engine Build